ayushshrma/Expresso/README.md

 ## Project Overview

-In this capstone project, you will build all of the routing and database logic for an internal tool for a coffee shop called Expresso.
+In this  project,  build all of the routing and database logic for an internal tool for a coffee shop called Expresso.

 The Expresso internal tool should allow users to:
 - Create, view, update, and delete menus